 —RT Book Reviews on A Fool and His Monet

-Art crime, dangerous territory, and complicated romance makes for another page-turning Serena Jones Mystery.
+Art crime, dangerous territory, and a complicated romance makes for another page-turning Serena Jones Mystery.
 Sandra Orchard ends her comical mystery series with a bang with the release of Over Maya Dead Body.

 FBI Special Agent Serena Jones heads to Martha’s Vineyard for a bit of R&R and to help celebrate the engagement of a family friend.
-But crime doesn’t take a vacation, and she’s soon entangled in an investigation of a suspicious death tied to an antiquities smuggling ring.
+But crime doesn’t take a vacation, and she’s soon entangled in the investigation of a suspicious death tied to an antiquities smuggling ring.
 Serena finds her picture-perfect trip interrupted and an investigation awaiting her expertise.
 Before long she is propelled into danger and must act fast, before anyone else dies.

 Her investigation is difficult enough as it is, so how is she supposed to handle two men in her life arriving on the scene and bringing with them romantic complications and even a secret or two?